mxbrk/Project-Euler-Solution/README.md

 sudo dnf install java-latest-openjdk-devel java -version
 ```
+for Windows, download the official OpenJDK from https://jdk.java.net/ and follow the instructions in the installation process.

+### Java IDE/ Shell
 Using a Java IDE (Integrated Development Environment) is optional but recommended.
 All solutions written in Java can be executed without an IDE in the shell of your system.
 ## Setup
 ### Clone this repository on local device